OrsolaMBorrini/ComputingMelville/README.md

 Final project for the course "Semantic Digital Libraries", Giovanni Colavizza @ University of Bologna, MA "DHDK"

-This project is still a <b>work in progress</b>.
-The website will be available at the following [link](https://orsolamborrini.github.io/ComputingMelville/).
+The website is available at the following [link](https://orsolamborrini.github.io/ComputingMelville/).

 ## Contributors
 - [Federica Bonifazi](mailto:federica.bonifazi@studio.unibo.it)